 Dealing with loss

 Loss is inevitable and at some point every creature on earth loses someone they love.
 That love can send you into a debilitating grief after a loss.
 When you witness a family member or friend who experiences any loss some feel they can relate.
 People who have lost a parent may tell others they relate when that person loses a child.
 Others may have lost a sibling and proclaim to relate to someone who lost a spouse.
 None of these losses are the same.
-Let me say that again, NONE OF THESE LOSSES ARE THE SAME and I can probably write book on all the reasons why they are not.
-If they were specific grief counseling groups, retreats and books wouldn’t exist in each category if they that were the case.
+Let me say that again, NONE OF THESE LOSSES ARE THE SAME and I can probably write a book on all the reasons why they are not.
+It is due to there differences that specific grief counseling groups, retreats and books even exist.

 6. Unless you are a single widowed mom, you can’t relate to her.